ferociousdiablo/arduflower/README.md

 The patterns themselves are made using fastLED matrix commands, I haven't been able to find a guide to what is actually available so have figured out what I am using by going through the example code.

+If you add a pattern, be sure to add its name to the gPatterns list so that it gets included in the rotation!

 # Parts List

 RGBW Airship disco light - https://amzn.to/2XGAL9M<br>